A lift of the Seiberg-Witten equations to Kaluza-Klein 5-manifolds: Introduction

-Note that the quadratic non-linearity $\sigma(\phi,\phi)$ in the Seiberg--Witten equations becomes the non-linearity $|\psi|^2$. \begin{rem} The Seiberg--Witten equations on $X$ are equations for the pair $(A,\phi)$ and the Riemannian metric $g_X$ is usually considered a parameter.
-The lifted equation \eqref{eqn:DY eqn n=1} on $Y$ is an equation for the spinor $\psi$.
-The connection $A$ has been absorbed into the parameter $g_Y$.
-(For a given metric $g_X$, the Kaluza--Klein construction is an embedding of the space of connections on $Y$ into the space of Riemannian metrics on $Y$, because a connection $1$-form is determined by an Ehresmann connection, which in the Kaluza--Klein case is given by the orthogonal complement of the tangent space to the circle fibres.) \end{rem} Recall that the Seiberg--Witten equations are gauge invariant: Every smooth function $h\colon X\rightarrow S^1$ defines a gauge transformation (bundle automorphism)
+has mixed image.
+Equation \eqref{eqn:DY eqn n=1} is a lift of the equation $f(\phi)=0$.
+Note that the quadratic non-linearity $\sigma(\phi,\phi)$ in the Seiberg--Witten equations becomes the non-linearity $|\psi|^2$. \begin{rem} In Seiberg--Witten theory one often considers the space of all solutions $(A,\phi)$ to equations \eqref{eqn:SW eqns intro} where the $\mathrm{Spin}^c$-structure $\mathfrak{s}_X^c$ and Riemannian metric $g_X$ are considered as fixed parameters.
+For the corresponding space of solutions $\psi$ of equation \eqref{eqn:DY eqn n=1} on $Y$ the Riemannian metric $g_Y^A$ varies, because $g_Y^A$ depends on $A$.
+For a given metric $g_X$, the Kaluza--Klein construction can be viewed as an embedding of the space of connections on $Y$ into the space of Riemannian metrics on $Y$. \end{rem} \begin{rem} The implications of the invariance of the Seiberg--Witten equations under gauge transformations and charge conjugation are discussed in Section \ref{sect:gauge transform charge conj}. \end{rem} \begin{rem} Equation \eqref{eqn:DY eqn n=1} makes sense for spinors $\psi\in\Gamma(S_Y)$ on any oriented Riemannian $5$-manifold $(Y,g_Y)$ (or, more generally, an $(n+1)$-manifold of arbitrary dimension $n+1$) with a spin structure.
+The solutions of an equation of type